CatOnAir/SCP-Site-Director/README.md

 ## License

-This project is under the CC-3.0-SA License.
+This project is under the CC-BY-SA 3.0 License.
 See the `LICENSE` file for details.

 ## Contact